websoftwares/wk2014/README.md

 Teams contending at the FIFA Worldcup 2014 Brazil in the following language(s)
 - NL

+## Todo
+Add more methods for the dataset, pherhaps extend the events not just world cup.

 ## Logger
 Any logger library that implements the [PSR-3](https://github.com/php-fig/log) _LoggerInterface_ should work, just create your Logger object and inject it into the `Wk2014 Classes` constructors.